 - Select the sanitize option and, if possible, the heated dry option on the control panel.

-Every product will have different instructions, so be sure to pick one that will work for your particular needs and follow the given instructions.
+Every product will have different instructions, so be sure to pick one that works for your particular needs, and follow the given instructions.

-Once you have taken the time to sanitize your baby’s bottles, you want them to stay clean for as long as possible.
-Placing them in a sealed container in the fridge is the easiest way to keep those bottles clean.
+Once you’ve taken the time to sanitize your baby’s bottles, you want them to stay clean for as long as possible.
+Placing them in a sealed container in the fridge is the easiest way to keep them clean.